 The first wish a fraud team grants every day is the identification of legitimate customers.
 Good customers should experience as little friction as possible.
 Doing so increases customer satisfaction, retention, and lifetime revenue.
-When risk systems identify a good purchase attempt as fraud, otherwise known as a false positive, this leads to undesirable consequences.
-This friction not only means an immediate loss of revenue, but it also reduces customer satisfaction, and can result in the loss of future purchases due customer abandonment.
-An effective fraud prevention strategy strives to minimize false positives as much as possible.
+When risk systems identify a good purchase attempt as fraud, otherwise known as a false positive, undesirable consequences result.
+This friction not only means an immediate loss of revenue, but it reduces customer satisfaction.
+This can also result in the loss of future purchases due customer abandonment.
+And it’s why an effective fraud prevention strategy strives to minimize false positives as much as possible.

 The second wish granted is the most obvious one: a fraud team identifies fraudulent activity and acts to stop it.
 Fraudsters understand that bypassing fraud systems means they need to look and act like legitimate customers.
-An effective fraud team knows how to identify the nuances of fraudulent and legitimate orders.
-Failed efforts to mitigate fraudulent attempts means the legitimate payment instrument holder will chargeback the purchase.
-The undesirable consequences of chargebacks are sale reversal, loss of product, and fees for processing.
-It’s a magic carpet ride to be avoided if possible.
+So, an effective fraud team knows how to identify the nuances between fraudulent and legitimate orders.
+If efforts to mitigate the fraudulent attempts fail, the legitimate payment instrument holder will chargeback the purchase.
+The negative consequences of chargebacks include sale reversal, loss of product, and fees for processing.
+It’s a magic carpet ride to be avoided if at all possible.

 Protecting the brand’s reputation is the third wish a fraud team grants every day.
 When legitimate customers have a positive experience in an approved channel, those same customers will return to that transaction platform for future purchases.
-This prevents those customers from navigating to unapproved third-party sites: the storefronts where fraudsters are likely to resell stolen or counterfeit goods.
-Since these customers already formed opinions about the products, services, and merchant, keeping them in approved channels provides the best combination of safety and experience.
+This prevents those customers from navigating to unapproved third-party sites where fraudsters are likely to resell stolen or counterfeit goods.
+Since these customers have already formed opinions about the products, services, and merchant, keeping them in approved channels will provide the best combination of safety and experience.

 Additionally, if the product is a service, keeping fraudsters off the service means more available resources, bandwidth, uptime, and responsiveness for legitimate customers.
-Keeping those customers happy with uninterrupted service augments brand satisfaction.
+Uninterrupted service will keep those customers happy and ultimately lead to brand satisfaction.